 As parents and as educators, it is our responsibility to teach young children about safety and allow them to take safe risks.
 At Child’s Play ELC, we believe that providing both a safe and nurturing environment and teaching children about safety is very important.

-Risk, dangers and kids
+Risk, dangers and young children

 Teaching children about safety

 - Use fun, interactive and practical activities.
-Through participation children learn to be aware of potentially dangerous things and hazards to avoid; and gain a healthy respect for safety precautions.
+Through participation, children learn to be aware of potentially dangerous things and hazards to avoid and gain a healthy respect for safety precautions.